Meet the Counselors

-St. Paul American school strives to provide a comprehensive counseling program supporting all students in gaining academic, college/career, social, and emotional skills to aid them in becoming productive global citizens.
+St. Paul American School strives to provide a comprehensive counseling program, supporting all students in gaining academic, social, and emotional skills to aid them in becoming productive global citizens.
 All students will participate in classroom, group, and/or individual lessons and activities that foster community and healthy relationships amongst students, staff, and the greater St. Paul community.
 We at St. Paul celebrate diversity and are inclusive of students from all cultures and backgrounds.

 St. Paul celebrates the diversity of its students’ culture, skills and knowledge.
 We create an inclusive environment where families, students, and staff can voice their opinions and contribute to our community.
 We empower students to advocate for themselves and others in a globally aware and responsive way.

 Students are characterized by rapid physical growth, curiosity about their world and an emerging self-identity.
 School counselors enhance the learning process and promote academic achievement.
 School counseling programs are essential for students to achieve optimal personal growth, acquire positive social skills and values, set appropriate career goals and realize their full academic potential.

 Services We Provide